Fast and Accurate Emulation of Complex Dynamic Simulators: Numerical Studies

 \section{Numerical Studies}

 In this section, we conduct a series of numerical experiments to evaluate the performance of the proposed approach.
-Specifically, we compare the predictive performance of the proposed exact algorithm with an emulation method based on MC approximation, using $n_{MC}=1000$ samples.
-Both approaches employ the same GP emulator, using an anisotropic squared exponential kernel and a linear mean function $\alpha(\mathbf{x})=(1, \mathbf{x}^T) \beta$.
+Specifically, we compare the predictive performance of the proposed exact algorithm with an emulation method based on MC approximation, considering three sample sizes $(n_{MC}=10, 100, 1000)$.
+Importantly, both approaches adopt the moment-matching method, and employ the same underlying GP emulator, constructed using an anisotropic squared exponential kernel and a linear mean function $\alpha(\mathbf{x})=(1, \mathbf{x}) \beta$.
+The difference between the two methods lies solely in how predictive moments are computed as described in Section \ref{sec:review}: the MC-based approach relies on sampling, whereas the proposed exact method computes them analytically.